W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 ## Licenses for Students

 If you are a student who cannot afford to buy the license for Drafter, please [contact me](mailto:jw@w7k.pl) and I will get you one!
-In return please share the knowlage about my tool with you peers and collegues, and write a honest review on Autodesk App Store!
+In return please share the knowledge about my tool with you peers and colleague, and write a honest review on Autodesk App Store!

 # List